You have an Option

 This does not mean you cannot return to Canada nor does it have any effect on your citizenship.
 You will always retain your citizenship and the right to return if you decide to.
 (There could be some tax implications which we will address a little later.)

 You do not need permission, you simply inform CRA (Canada Revenue Agency) that you have become non-resident.
 CRA will then set up a non-resident account.
+As the rules can change without notice, be sure to go to the Canadian government website to get current information before making any plans or taking action.

 There are a number of other things you need to do as a non-resident Canadian